 Having an e-commerce store is crucial for any store owner as more and more customers are turning to online shopping.
-In this tutorial, we shall go through how to create an e-commerce site with Angular 11.
-The site will use the Commerce Layer as a headless e-commerce API and use Paypal to process payments.
+In this article, Zara Cooper will cover how to build an e-commerce store using Angular 11.
+You shall use Commerce Layer as our headless e-commerce API.
+Although there may be tonnes of ways to process payments, she’ll demonstrate how to use just one, Paypal.

 Read more…